giuliodondi/kOS-ShuttleEntrySim/README.md

 Even when steering is set to manual, it is never _really_ manual like you may be used to flying planes in KSP.
 Instead the program implements a sort of Fly-By-Wire mechanism.
 The Shuttle's attitude during reentry is determined by Bank and AOA angles.
 AOA will largely follow the pitch profile you specified in **pitch_profile.ks**, while Bank is optimised by the trajectory simulation to control range.

 When Steering is set to manual, the values of bank and AOA calculated by guidance are **NOT** automatically used to steer the Shuttle, the actual steering bank and AOA are controlled by you the Pilot using WASD or your favourite joystick.
 If you move the controls around you should see the Shuttle changing slowly its attitude using RCS and the HUD angles reflecting the change in attitude.
 Do NOT look at the control input indicators in the bottom left as the control surfaces are actuated by kOS accoding to its own steering manager.
 If you see no movement, click repeatedly on the main KSP window as the cursor may be stuck on a GUI or the kOS terminal.

-When Steering is Automatic, the Shuttle steering angles are wired to the Guidance computed values and so you will see the nose indicator chase the pipper around as it moves.
-The Manual setting lets you achieve this by hand adjusting the steering to follow the Pipper commands, so you can feel like Joe Engle during STS-2.
+When Steering is Automatic, the Shuttle steering angles are wired to the Guidance computed values and so you will see the nose indicator chase the pipper around as it moves, adjusting the steering to follow the Pipper command.
+The Manual setting lets you achieve this by hand, so you can feel like Joe Engle during STS-2.
 I've seen that there are actually a few benefits to keeping manual control of the Shuttle Steering which I'll explain later on.

 ### Reentry guidance